HPD searching for 2 men involved in aggravated robbery at NW Houston fast-food restaurant

 HOUSTON, Texas (KTRK) -- The Houston Police Department is seeking help identifying two men involved in an aggravated robbery on the city's northwest side.

-The robbery took place on Wednesday, May 4 at about 9:50 a.m. at a fast-food restaurant located in the 5700 block of Hollister Street.
+The robbery took place on Wednesday, May 4 at about 9:50 a.m. at a fast-food restaurant located in the 5700 block of Hollister Road.

 Surveillance video shows the two men initially act like customers when they enter the restaurant, but then later walk around the cashier counter.
 That is when they point their handguns at the employees and demand money from the cash registers.